-From April 2021, all NHS funded services are required to provide assurance against the Government Functional Standards 013 - Counter Fraud and NHS Requirements.
+All NHS funded services are required to provide assurance against the Government Functional Standards 013 - Counter Fraud and NHS Requirements.
 This should be overseen by the organisation's finance director and audit committee and in line with the organisation's existing approach to assurance against counter fraud requirements.